At the beginning of the year, I introduced my Just Jill Organizing Challenge as a stress-free way to get your house in order.

-I always like to start fresh in the new year, but completing all those organizing, sorting and decluttering tasks can be overwhelming if you try to tackle them all at once.
+Starting fresh is always a good feeling, but completing all those organizing, sorting and decluttering tasks can be overwhelming if you try to tackle everything at once.

 That’s why I challenged myself (and each of you!) to finish one small task each day.
 When you space them out, they seem much more manageable.
 Agree?

-But if you’ve fallen behind or you want a little recap of everything we’ve covered, I listed each organizing challenge below.
-Take a look, catch up if need be, and share this blog with your friends so they can be on their way to an orderly home in no time!
+If you want a little recap of everything we’ve covered, I listed each organizing challenge below.
+Take a close look, write down your to-do list, and share this blog with your friends so they can be on their way to an orderly home in no time!

 Just Jill Organizing Challenge

-Here are all of the tasks we’ve covered so far.
+Here are all of the tasks we covered during my organizing challenge.
 If you’d like to see the blog or the original post, click on the blue highlighted headline for a detailed description of the organizing challenge.

 - Remove the cover of your smoke detector.